bitwarden/help/_articles/directory-connector/directory-sync.md

 tags: []
 ---

 Bitwarden supports syncing users and/or groups from outside directories through the use of the **Bitwarden Directory Connector** application.
+The application will automatically provision and deprovision users, groups, and group associations from your configured user directory.

 The following directories are supported: